As bodies pile up in Philippines, many fear to talk about Duterte’s war

 These are rare tokens of protest against a surge of killings unleashed since Rodrigo Duterte became president of the Philippines just over two months ago and pledged to wage war on drug dealers and crush widespread addiction to methamphetamine.

-Very little stands in the way of his bloody juggernaut.
+Very little stands in the way of his campaign.

-Duterte's office did not immediately respond to a request for comment on this report.
+Duterte's office did not immediately respond to a request for comment for this story.

+But he told a news conference on Monday that "plenty will be killed" in his campaign.

+"Until the (last) drug manufacturer is killed we will continue," Duterte told reporters before leaving for a regional summit in Laos, where he is due to meet U.S. President Barack Obama on Tuesday.

 Reuters interviews reveal that the police's Internal Affairs Service (IAS) and the Commission on Human Rights (CHR) are so overwhelmed by the killings that they can investigate only a fraction, and there is scant hope of establishing many as unlawful because witnesses are too terrified to come forward.

-Meanwhile, the immense popularity of Duterte's crusade and a climate of fear whipped up by the bloodletting have together silenced dissent from civil society.
+Meanwhile, the immense popularity of Duterte's crusade and a climate of fear it has engendered have severely restrained dissent from civil society.
 Hardly anyone turned up at candlelight vigils in Manila recently to protest against extrajudicial killings.

 Even as the death toll rose, a July poll by Pulse Asia put Duterte's approval rating at 91 percent.